OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-19.md

 ## 1 Samuel 19:12

-So Michal let David down through a window, and he went and fled and escaped.
+So Michal helped David escape through a window, and he fled and got away.

 ## 1 Samuel 19:13